peterkuma/pst/README.md

 clash with other uses are not used: `(`, `)` have special interpretation in Bash, `[`, `]` are commonly used in documentation of command-line programs to denote optional arguments.
 Implicit objects make it easy to denote named command-line arguments.
-Flags ensure established sytax can be used to express command-line arguments.
+Flags ensure established syntax can be used to express command-line arguments.
 Arrays and objects enable complex command-line arguments.
 No need for quoting common strings and no commas make it easier to write PST than JSON.